texas-egads/EGaDS-Toolkit/System/Characters/README.md

 - `Vector3 position`: The position of the character in 3D space.
 - `event Action<ICharacter, CharacterState> stateChanged`: An event that is raised whenever the state of the character changes.
 The `CharacterState` enum represents different states an character can have, such as idle, moving, attacking, etc.

-### ICharacterTimedAction
+### ICharacterTimedOrder

-The `ICharacterTimedAction` interface allows a character to perform a timed action, such as waiting or performing an action for a specific duration.
+The `ICharacterTimedOrder` interface allows a character to perform a timed order, such as waiting or performing an order for a specific duration.
 This interface can be implemented by characters that require time-based behavior.
 It has the following method:

-- `void PerformTimedAction(float duration)`: Starts the timed action for the specified duration.
+- `void Execute()`: Executes the timed order.

 ### IAnimationController